 - To provide and maintain the service

-- To provide customer care and support and respond to enquiries
+- To provide support and respond to enquiries

 - To provide analysis or information so that we can improve the service